Why study abroad on a student visa?

 Study in Australia

-Temporary Graduate visa: international students that have recently graduated in an Australian university can stay and work up to four years after graduation.
-Depending on the demand for your skills, you can also apply for an Australia work permit after you finish your program.
+Temporary Graduate visa: international students that have recently graduated from an Australian university can stay and work up to four years after graduation.
+Depending on the demand for your skills, you can also apply for an Australian work permit after you finish your program.

 The Australian government has created a questionnaire that highlights the best work and study visa pathway for you.

 Becoming an Australian permanent resident will depend mainly on being employed as a skilled worker after your studies.
-There are a few different pathways to PR, and there other Australia visa opportunities available.
+There are a few different pathways to PR and other Australia visa opportunities available.

 Study in France

-For study programs that last less than three months, like short training programs and internships, you’ll need a short-stay visa.
+You’ll need a short-stay visa for study programs that last less than three months, like short training programs and internships.
 For programs longer than that, you have to apply for a long-stay visa, equivalent to a resident permit.

-The French government subsidies higher education, paying most of the cost of a higher education program.
+The French government subsidizes higher education, paying most of the cost of a higher education program.
 In public institutions, EU students pay from €170 in yearly tuition fees (undergraduate) to €380 (doctoral level).